ILR Calculator UK 2026 — Check Your Eligibility Date

 How many years do I need to live in the UK before applying for ILR?

 Most visa routes require 5 years of continuous residence.
-Global Talent visa holders qualify after 3 years.
+Global Talent and Innovator Founder holders qualify after 3 years.
 Long Residence applicants need 10 years of continuous lawful residence.

 Can I apply for ILR early?

-You can submit your ILR application up to 28 days before your qualifying date.
-UKVI will not process it if submitted earlier than this.
+You can submit your ILR application up to 28 days before your qualifying date is complete.
+UKVI will not process applications submitted more than 28 days early.

 What is the 180-day rule for ILR?